abelikoff/film-habibulina/README.md

 ## Architecture

-The site implemented as relatively primitive single-file PHP script (since the web hosting provider is not very open to more modern technologies).
-The script (web/index.php) implements the search logic and accesses the data via a read-only SQLite database.
+The site is implemented as a simple Flask-based web app.
+Core components are the actual app code (`v2/app/`) and an engine that is responsible for matching (`v2/app/FuzzyMatchingEngine.py`).
+Run-time data is stored in an SQLite DB and is never modified.

+Previous (v1) implementation is a PHP script in the `v1` directory.

 ## Search implementation